NeuroTechX/ntx_slack_archive/eegdata.md

  >so your train sets are gradually increasing. its like each test fold is trained with X cumulative up to the y.

+3/10/2017 11:14 AM

+ **alexandre.barachant** :

+ >This is an interesting split that keep time structure.

+>
+I generally use K-Fold when i don't shuffle, but this one will make sure you don't train with data that will be recorded after your test set.